sql-machine-learning/elasticdl/docs/designs/ps_design.md

         update self.replicas[index] from updated_vectors.embedding_vectors
 ```

 ## Diagram

 Following diagram shows the details inside a PS pod:

 ![pserver_detail](../images/pserver_detail.png)

-Following diagram shows the communication between PS pods:
+Following diagram shows the RPC calls among PS pods for PS fault-tolerance:

 ![pserver_replica](../images/pserver_replica.png)

 Here, we set up 5 PS pods, and set embedding replica number to 1.
-We could find that PS pod 2 has a embedding replica `R1` of PS pod 1.
+PS pod 2 has an embedding replica `R1` of PS pod 1.
 It will periodically synchronize the replica from PS pod 1.
-If PS pod 1 is dead, a relaunched PS pod needs to get the replica from PS pod 2.
+If PS pod 1 is dead, the master will relaunched it and it needs to get the replica from PS pod 2 after relaunch.

-Following diagram shows the RPC calls among PS pods and worker pods:
+Following diagram shows the RPC calls between a worker pod and two PS pods:

 ![pserver_rpc](../images/pserver_rpc.png)

-Please note that there are many worker pods in an ElasticDL job, and each worker pod will set up connection with all the PS pods.
-Here we only put one for simplicity.
+Please note that there are many worker pods in an ElasticDL job, and each worker pod will have RPC connections with all the PS pods.
+Here we only show one worker pod for simplicity.

 ## Appendix
 ### Message Definition